5-2 Diet makes you wake up younger!

-The new Tanita scales measure things like body fat and hydration levels – and this morning, for the first time, my body fat reading went under 35% and all of a sudden I was also 4 years younger – cool ehh?
+My new Tanita scales measure things like body fat and hydration levels – and this morning, for the first time, my body fat reading went under 35% and all of a sudden I was also 4 years younger – cool eh?
 Now, in addition to doing the 5:2 diet I am also training at the gym.
 The programme I am following is a mix of aerobic and resistance work – nothing really tough, but fairly regular (I’m aiming to go four times a week).
 I do ten minutes on the power plate of squats, step-ups, lunges and little jumpy things (heaven knows what it looks like) and then 10-20 minutes of cross trainer, usually broken up into two sessions, with 5-10 minutes of weights and 5 minutes of what my trainer used to call core, but I prefer the term ‘bastard tummy things’.
 Then I have a few minutes of stretching back on the power plate.
 So, all in, I am spending 30-50 minutes each time I go, but it’s broken up into different things so I can’t get too bored.
 The theory is that doing some kind of training is important to maintain muscle and ensure you are burning fat.
 If you don’t exercise (so my trainer has told me), it’s possible to lose muscle instead of fat – which then lowers your metabolic rate and means you can’t eat so much.
 On my last visit I asked her about 5:2 fasting days and whether I should exercise…and she told me that although I might not be able to exercise at full power (I’m not sure I ever do that), the benefit was that I would go into fat burning mode faster if I exercised on an empty stomach.
-So, I’m off in an hour or so for my daily torture!
+So, I’m off in an hour or so for my daily torture.
+After that I am planning a large bowl of fresh, comforting diet broccoli soup.

 Meanwhile, here’s another really simple 5:2 diet menu for those of you who think that making a homemade soup takes too long.
 This time I’ve used broccoli, but the same method works just as well with cauliflower and spinach.
 I’ve also experimented with low-fat quark – one of those ultra-healthy things that, if you are like me, you tend to avoid when you go shopping.
 It’s a very low-fat cheese that you can use for cooking to replace cream.